 - Accommodation – A hotel stay for a couple costs around US$ 90.

 Italy is one of the best European destinations to visit for leisure travellers.
-However, most visitors tend to travel to hyped destinations such as Rome, Milan, and Florence which are already overwhelmed by tourists and as a result have services at exorbitant prices.
+However, most visitors tend to travel to hyped destinations such as Rome, Naples, and Florence which are already overwhelmed by tourists and as a result have services at exorbitant prices.
 Venture beyond these Italian cities far into the countryside and coastal towns and you will discover much more than the remnants of the renaissance era.
 The Southern regions of Italy are less expensive and have fewer tourist crowds when compared to Northern Italy.
 So, if you have an Italy tourist visa and are heading to Italy on a European vacation, try choosing an off beaten experience with a trip to Positano in Southern Italy.

 Perched on the cliff edges along the Amalfi Coast, Positano is a picturesque colourful town overlooking the stellar azure waters offering you a perspective totally different from what you had imagined on an Italy trip.
 This coastal hamlet is picture postcard perfect that edges along a beautiful stretch of smooth pebbly beach and the tranquil sea.
 There isn’t much you can do here apart from wandering around the city, relishing on the yummiest assortments of authentic Italian cuisine, shopping at beach markets and taking a dip in the warm waters of the Ionian Sea, but it certainly gives you the best way to witness what Italians call ‘ la dolce vita.’